-- Workforce Education & Development (CTE) (BS) - Online
+- Workforce Leadership & Development (CTE) (BS) - Online

 What you need to know as an undergraduate applicant

-Transfer to Appalachian State University with confidence and earn your bachelor’s degree through one of our degree-completion Distance Education programs.
-We are here to answer your pre-application questions so you can fulfill your educational and career goals.
+Come to Appalachian State University with confidence and earn your bachelor’s degree through one of our App State Online programs.
+We are here to answer your questions so you can fulfill your educational and career goals.

 General education requirement

 Classes included in Appalachian’s General Education requirement help you develop intellectual skills that will enhance your professional, civic and personal life for years to come.
-Some Distance Education transfer programs specify General Education be met prior to entry while others do not.
-Program specific information can be accessed by visiting our Undergraduate program pages.
+All App State Online undergraduate programs (with the exception of RN-BSN) specify General Education be met before graduation.
+The requirements can be met in one of several ways.

-Applicants to our undergraduate distance education programs are required to meet university transfer admission requirements.
+Applicants to our undergraduate App State Online programs are required to meet university transfer admission requirements.